jburroni/aistats2023/camera.md

 1. Please use the **UPDATED** LaTeX style file available at:
    <https://aistats.org/aistats2024/AISTATS2024CameraReadyPaperPack.zip>.
-2. Use the **NEW `sample_paper.tex`** file as the starting file for your submission, as it contains some important changes.
-3. Camera-ready submissions are **limited to 9 pages**, excluding acknowledgements, references, and (optionally) textual supplementary material.
+2. Camera-ready submissions are **limited to 9 pages**, excluding acknowledgements, references, and (optionally) textual supplementary material.
 Please use the additional 9th page to address the reviewers’ and meta-reviewer’s feedback, which we request you to take into account.
-4. The main paper and the textual supplementary material ("Appendix"), if any, must now be submitted as a **single PDF** instead of two separate files.
+3. The main paper and the textual supplementary material ("Appendix"), if any, must now be submitted as a **single PDF** instead of two separate files.
-5. Do not change the style file, including spacing.
+4. Do not change the style file, including spacing.
 If you have questions about the style file or its usage, please contact the [Publications Chair](aistats2024@gmail.com).
-6. Your paper must use **US letter** format (default in the style file).
+5. Your paper must use **US letter** format (default in the style file).
 Do **not** change this to A4 paper format.
-7. You must use the fonts as defined in the style file.
+6. You must use the fonts as defined in the style file.
 In addition, please **avoid using Type 3 fonts** anywhere in your document, including in embedded images.
 See <https://www.ics.uci.edu/~chenli/pdf-font-types/index.html> for more information.
-8. Please use **ALL CAPS section headings**, as detailed in the LaTeX templates.
+7. Please use **ALL CAPS section headings**, as detailed in the LaTeX templates.
-9. Citations **must** be in the **“(Author, Year)” format**, e.g., (Cheesman, 1985).
+8. Citations **must** be in the **“(Author, Year)” format**, e.g., (Cheesman, 1985).
 To achieve that, you may use the `natbib` LaTeX package (or any other similar one that achieves the same purpose).
 Be sure that the sentence reads correctly if the citation is deleted; e.g., instead of “As described by (Cheesman, 1985), we first frobulate the widgets,” write “As described by Cheesman (1985), we first frobulate the widgets.”
-10. The paper must be **de-anonymized**, i.e., the author names and institutions should be visible.
+9. The paper must be **de-anonymized**, i.e., the author names and institutions should be visible.
 For that, please make sure to use `\usepackage[accepted]{aistats2024}` when loading the style file.
-11. The acknowledgements section should be titled "Acknowledgments".
+10. The acknowledgements section should be titled "Acknowledgments".
     Acknowledgements are optional, but if your paper contains this section, it must appear before the References.
-12. The reference section should be titled "References".
+11. The reference section should be titled "References".
 The references listed at the end of the paper can follow any style as long as it is used consistently.
-13. Please consider the following colorblind-friendly guidelines for introducing color in your figures and plots:
+12. Please consider the following colorblind-friendly guidelines for introducing color in your figures and plots:
     <https://usabilla.com/blog/how-to-design-for-color-blindness>.
-14. Further formatting instructions can be found in the `sample_paper.pdf` file available at
+13. Further formatting instructions can be found in the `sample_paper.pdf` file available at
     <http://aistats.org/aistats2024/AISTATS2024CameraReadyPaperPack.zip>.